purplegreen0325/kinkdirectory/README.md

 We're constantly working to improve Kink Directory.
 Here are some features we're planning to implement:

-- 📝 **Quiz mode** - Go through all questions in a modal interface for a streamlined experience
 - 📸 **Enhanced screenshots** - Better screenshot functionality with more options
 - 🔍 **More kinks** - Expanding our list of kinks and preferences for a more comprehensive experience